StackStorm/st2docs/docs/source/troubleshooting/submit_debug_info.rst

 Reviewing the debug information
 -------------------------------

-If you want to review and / or manipulate information (e.g. remove log lines which you might find sensitive) which is sent to Brocade, you can do that using ``--review`` flag.
+If you want to review and/or manipulate information (e.g. remove log lines which you might find sensitive) which is sent to Brocade, you can do that using ``--review`` flag.